XIAOR1Ck/gces-report-typst/README.md

 ### set-style

-This is used to set universam formatting specifications to the document.
+This is used to set universal formatting specifications to the document.
 The formatting rules are defined in `style.typ` and this is a wrapper for that.

 - **_Usage:_** `#show: doc => set-style(doc)`

 ### generate-report

 This method is used to generate front matter components.
-It handles all the components upto the table of contents of the document(Until before the chapters)
+It handles all the components upto the table of contents of the document(Until before the chapters)<br>
 `generate-report` has method `info` which takes different parameters to set the document.

 - `document-type` : This is used to set they type of the document like _Proposal_ or _Report_.